codalab/codalab-worksheets/tests/ui/README.md

 1. If you haven't already, install the Python dependencies specified in `requirements.txt`, located in the root of the repository, by running `pip install -r requirements.txt`.
-2. Next, install [ChromeDriver](https://chromedriver.chromium.org/getting-started) (for Chrome) and [GeckoDriver](https://github.com/mozilla/geckodriver) (for Firefox).
+2. Next, use one of the two below options to install [ChromeDriver](https://chromedriver.chromium.org/getting-started) (for Chrome) and
+[GeckoDriver](https://github.com/mozilla/geckodriver) (for Firefox).
 These drivers are the links between the Selenium tests and their respective browsers.
-    1. Run `sudo ./scripts/test-setup.sh` and place the installed GeckoDriver on your path by running `export PATH=$PATH:/usr/bin/geckodriver`.
-This is not needed for ChromeDriver.
+    1. If on Linux, run `./scripts/test-setup.sh`.
     2. An alternative is to simply use [Homebrew](https://brew.sh/) and run `brew install geckodriver && brew install --cask chromedriver`.